By SEN

 The centurion entered Day 2 on 135 not out as the Aussies hunted the 10th wicket to start their first innings.

-But Australia responded well with the bat, with Jake Weatherald making a maiden Test 50.
+But Australia responded well with the bat, with three batters bringing up half centuries, including Jake Weatherald who made his maiden Test 50.

 The first ball of Day 2 of the Second Test will start at 3pm AEDT (2pm local time) with SEN having LIVE coverage of every ball bowled throughout its radio network and on the SEN app.